The Dr. John and Olive Pyper Scholarship is available to a blind or partially sighted student living in Southwestern Ontario.

-- At least two letters of reference from a teacher/school official/volunteer supervisor;
+- At least two letters of reference (1 academic and 1 community source)

-- An essay of not more than two pages on the topic “Please tell us how this scholarship will change what it means to be blind for you in your education?” (max 1000 words);
+- A short essay (two pages maximum) detailing how a CNIB scholarship will change what it means to be blind for you in your education

 - Interim transcript